-How to make a spring flower wreath step by step tutorial with Bex Partidge of inspirational Botanical Tales
+How to make a spring wreath step by step tutorial with Bex Partidge of inspirational Botanical Tales

 I loved the spring wreath that Bex made last year so I asked if she might like to share her ideas for making one this Spring or Easter.
 She very kindly agreed to share her step by steps and also added alternatives to her original design if you’d like to make one that will last longer.

 Hope you enjoy this simple, beautiful creative project to celebrate the new season and at Easter X